title-image

 Step 13.

-For the crossbar I applied a SuperBladePro preset.
+For the crossbar I applied a SuperBladePro gold preset.

 Make the 'crossbar' layer active, then go to